-Mr. Ong relinquished his executive role in the Company and remained as a Non-Executive Director since 20 April 2012.
 He has over 25 years of experience in banking and finance.
-He joined the Company from Rowsley Ltd. where he was Chief Financial Officer.
-His banking career in various international banks covered responsibilities for business units in currency trading, treasury operations and corporate banking.
-He was a Managing Director at Bank of America, holding positions of Head of Foreign Exchange in Singapore and also in China as General Manager of Bank of America Shanghai.
+His career in various international banks covered management responsibilities in currency trading, treasury operations and corporate banking.
+He was a Managing Director at Bank of America where he spent 15 years, and held positions of Head of Foreign Exchange in Singapore and General Manager of Bank of America Shanghai PRC.

 Mr. Ong holds a degree in Business Administration from the National University of Singapore.

 UPP Holdings Limited ("UPP" or the "Company") is committed to high standards of corporate governance within the UPP group of companies (the "Group") and adopts the corporate governance practices contained in the Code of Corporate Governance 2012 (the "Code").
-In areas where the Group's practice deviates from the Code, the rationales are provided.
+In areas where the Group's practice deviates from the Code, the rationale for these deviations are provided.
 We believe that good corporate governance establishes and maintains an ethical environment within the Group, which serves the interests of all shareholders.